attyfinch/wordle-assist/README.md

 2. How commonly used the word is in the English language.
 I used GPT 3.5 to obtain this score.

 For the most part this scoring system gives me what I want.
 Word recommendations are better with it than without it, but I do plan on making revisions to improve it further in the coming weeks.

+I do not display the scores b/c I do not want this to distract the user.
+The goal isn't to numerically compare words, it's to solve Wordle Puzzles.